Wealth management

 - Groceries – how much do you need to feed your family each month?

-- Other essential outgoings – such as shoes and clothing, school uniform, car insurance and road tax, commuting costs, paying off debt, etc.
+- Other essential outgoings include shoes and clothing, school uniforms, car insurance and road tax, commuting costs, paying off debt, etc.

 - Savings – once you have prioritised your essential expenses, it is important to budget for savings, such as your emergency savings fund and pension contributions, before you budget for other daily expenses